mortang2410/dotfiles/README.md

 ![Zen mode](https://camo.githubusercontent.com/cb6e158954d0ae35de742409d504115ffef87013/68747470733a2f2f692e696d6775722e636f6d2f42694b49455a592e6a7067)

-Ok it looks cool, but how about features?
+OK it looks cool, but how about features?
 Let's say, I want to jump to the letter `.`  at the end of Holmes' sentence, `the vital essence of the whole matter.` Now think about your favorite text editors.
 You would either clumsily use the mouse, or press a huge